Kevin-0u/TradingView-8SMA/README.md

 ### Core Components

 - **SMA Cloud**
   A filled region between SMA1 and SMA2.
 The cloud is only drawn if both are enabled.

-- **SMA Length Customization**
+- **SMA Management**
-  Each SMA has its own configurable length input.
-Default values can be adjusted for short-, mid-, or long-term analysis.
+  - Each SMA has an independent length input.

-- **Visibility Controls**
-  Each SMA can be individually toggled for:
+  - Visibility can be toggled for chart plotting and table display.

-  - **Chart plotting** (line visibility)
-  - **Table display** (inclusion/exclusion from summary table)
+- **Parabolic SAR**
+  - Standard TradingView `sar()` function implementation.
+  - Configurable step and maximum parameters.
+  - Plotted as dots above/below price; optional inclusion in summary table.

 - **Summary Table**
-  Displays the most recent value of each enabled SMA at the top of the chart.
-Colors match the plotted SMA lines.
+  - Displays the most recent values of all enabled SMAs.
+  - SAR value can be displayed if enabled.
+  - Colors match chart plots for consistency.

 ### Implementation Notes

-- Table rendering is dynamic: disabled SMAs are excluded.
+- Table rendering is dynamic: disabled SMAs and SAR are excluded.
 - SMA Cloud rendering depends on SMA1 and SMA2 being visible; otherwise, no fill is drawn.
+- SAR updates per bar, flipping when trend direction changes.

 ---